 Peter Francis Alba was one of the most popular men in Mobile area.
 The life of Peter Alba could easily be made into an interesting book, and one could be easily impressed by his service in the Civil War.
 He had a love of animals and was partial to horses.
 Some would probably be surprised to know that he was Mobile's Carnival King around 1875.

 Peter Alba was born February 13, 1835, in Pensacola, Florida.
 His paternal ancestral roots were from Spain, and his family settled in Florida during the 17th century.
 He was of French ancestry on his maternal side.
 Peter Alba, at the age of 8, came to Mobile with his mother, stepfather, and sisters.
 He lived in Toulminville and attended a school for boys in Spring Hill.
 His love for horses probably began with his pony that he rode to school every day.
 During earlier years many a new boy coming to Mobile was initiated by his challenges but overcame the same.
 He proved he could out swim any boy, could tame a colt, and could outshoot any other boy with a pistol or bow and arrow, which was not unusual for children to do in this era in time.
 As a teenager he developed a restless spirit and left school at the age of 15, moving to New Orleans and later to St. Louis, Missouri.
 When the second U.S. Calvary was organized, he served as a government ranger in the Southwest frontier.
-At the outbreak of the Civil War, Alba joined the Confederate Army where he trained cavalry men in the State of Texas.
-After the war, Alba decided to study veterinary medicine and had a dual career in the livery and undertaking business.
+After his service, Alba decided to study veterinary medicine and had a dual career in the livery and undertaking business.

 Peter F. Alba School History